FriendsOfCake/crud-view/docs/quick-start.rst

                     'CrudView.View',
                     'Crud.Redirect',
                     'Crud.RelatedModels',
-                    // If you need searching
+                    // If you need searching.
+Generally it's better to load these
+                    // only in the controller for which you need searching.
                     'Crud.Search',
                     'CrudView.ViewSearch',
                 ]
             ]);
         }

         /**
          * Before render callback.
          *